-Present the grievance to the faculty member concerned first, then the Department Chairman second if no solution is reached, and finally the Dean of the school if there is no satisfaction with the first two contacts.
+- 1. Present the grievance to the faculty member concerned first, then the Department Chairman if no solution is reached, and finally the Dean of the school if there is no satisfaction with the first two contacts. - 2.
+If the problem was not solved after contacting the professor, Department Chairman, or Dean of the school, then present the grievance to the ASB Vice President. - 3.
+Once the ASB Vice President has accepted the complaint, the plaintiff is required to file the "Grievance Complaint Form".

-- 2. If the problem was not solved after contacting the professor, Department Chairman, or Dean of the school, then present the grievance to the ASB Vice President. - 3.
-Once the ASB Vice President has accepted the complaint the plaintiff is required to file the "Grievance Complaint Form". - 4.
-After the Grievance Complaint Form is returned, the ASB Vice President notifies the defendant of the complaint and requests him to respond on the "Academic Respondence Form".
-Two weeks are given for the completion and return of this form. - 5.
+- 4. After the Grievance Complaint Form is returned, the ASB Vice President notifies the defendant of the complaint and requests him to respond on the "Academic Respondence Form". - 5.
 When the form is completed and filed, the Vice President of the ASB shall establish the time, place and date for the hearing.